 Decolonization

-After the Second World War, colonized peoples rose up and demanded independence?
-In a wave that swept across Africa, Asia, and Latin America, new nations rose as old empires crumbled.
-These decolonization lesson plans explore efforts of oppressed peoples to reclaim self-determination.
+After the Second World War, colonized peoples rose up and demanded independence.
+In a wave that swept across Africa, Asia, and Latin America, new nations rose as old empires fell.
+These classroom-ready lesson plans and teaching materials guide students through independence movements, post-colonial challenges, and decolonization’s connections to the Cold War and globalization.

 Lesson 8.5